Little Annie Rooney: Publication history

 The Sunday page had a topper in the 1930s and early 40s.
 The first one, Fablettes, began in the early 1930s and ended on March 10, 1935.
 This was replaced by Ming Foo, which ran from March 17, 1935 to March 28, 1943.

 Origins

 Little Annie Rooney became popular in a 19th-century song by Michael Nolan.
 After Nolan sang "Little Annie Rooney" in English music halls in 1890, Annie Hart (also known as "The Bowery Girl") brought it to the United States.
 When she performed at New York's London Theatre, the song became a hit, but the absence of any international copyright laws kept Nolan from collecting royalties.

-A bitter Nolan retired from composing, and his song later became a favourite piano roll and calliope tune, heard at circuses and carousels.
+A bitter Nolan retired from composing, and his song later became a favorite piano roll and calliope tune, heard at circuses and carousels.
 The lyrics make it clear that the Annie of the song and the Annie of the strip are two different characters: